rkingsbury/membrane-toolkit/contributing.rst

 Coding Concepts
 ===============

-pymemsci is designed to work closely with the family of codes maintained by [The Materials Project](https://github.com/materialsproject/).
+membrane-toolkit is designed to work closely with the family of codes maintained by [The Materials Project](https://github.com/materialsproject/).
 In particular, we follow the major architectural decisions of the [pymatgen](https://github.com/materialsproject/pymatgen) maintainers regarding